 Step 1: Connect your ETH Wallet

 You will have the option to connect your wallet right from the homepage.
 Find the “Connect Wallet” button in the upper right corner of the website and click it.
-You’ll need to accept the terms and conditions, choose between the Ethereum or Binance Smart Chain networks, and then choose the wallet you’re trying to connect.
+You’ll need to accept the terms and conditions, choose between the Ethereum or Binance Smart Chain networks, and choose the wallet you’re trying to connect.

 Step 2: Select the Token

-Not only is it possible to see the individual rates, you can also compare those with the best rate available.
+Not only is it possible to see the individual rates, but you can also compare those with the best rate available.

-In some cases you might not be able to find the asset you’d like to swap in the menu.
+In some cases, you might not be able to find the asset you’d like to swap in the menu.
 This can occur if the asset hasn’t been whitelisted yet by 1inch.
-In this case you can apply for the token to be whitelisted, or you can simply add it as a custom token by clicking the small circled plus icon in the upper right corner of the order entry box.
+In this case, you can apply for the token to be whitelisted, or you can simply add it as a custom token by clicking the small circled plus icon in the upper right corner of the order entry box.